tweag/nickel/notes/overriding.md

 changing an option, I usually want other default values depending on this option to be updated as well.

+## Comparing override mechanisms
+We are going to review various overriding mechanisms of Nix and other related languages.
+Let us sketch some general traits of such mechanisms as a framework for comparison:

+- **(ERG)**: Ergonomy.
+A mechanism is ergonomic if it avoids complex encodings for overridable records, it doesn't require extra library functions, and so on.
+It would ideally work out of the box with the native records of the language.
+- **(NEST)**: Nested field overriding.
+The ease of overriding nested fields, such as `bar`'s value in `{foo = {bar = "baz"}}`.
+Ideally, overriding nested fields is no harder than standard fields.
+- **(COMP)**: Composability.
+Overriding is composable when one can seamlessly apply several overrides to an initial record.
+- **(EXPR)**: Expressivity.
+An expressive mechanism is one that allow to express and do more things.
+For example, it can be the ability to drop some fields, to access the previous record's version of the data (`super`), and so on.

 ## Overriding in Nix

 Nix expressions don't have a built-in way of overriding recursive records while